 - Students "red shirting" in intercollegiate sports are considered members of the team.

-- Those trying out or working out with the team are considered to be on the team.
+- Those trying out or practicing with the team are considered to be on the team.

 A list of tentative team rankings with division breakdowns for tournament is posted during the last few days of regular season and teams will have a couple of days to check their ranking.
 The team captain may fill out a ranking challenge form to petition to move up or down a division if they feel their team's ability merits a division change.
-"Sandbagging" during the classification round(s) in an attempt to play in a lower division for tournament is considered cheating and is a shameful offense against the spirit of competition.
+"Sandbagging" during the classification round(s) in an attempt to play in a lower division for tournament is considered cheating.
 Teams may be dropped from tournament if sufficient evidence is found that they "sandbagged" to play in a lower division.

-Game schedules may be viewed in the glass cases located next to the Intramural Office (145 Richards Building) and on the intramural web page.
-Elimination tournament games are typically scheduled one week at a time.
-Tournament brackets are usually posted on Fridays by 4:00 PM.
+Game schedules may be viewed on the intramural web page or in the glass cases located next to the Intramural Office (145 Richards Building).
+Elimination tournament games are typically scheduled one week at a time and are usually posted on Fridays by 4:00 PM.
+Please refer to the activity information sheet for specific dates for tournament rankings and start dates.
 Participants are responsible for viewing the posted game times to determine the time, date, and location of all their scheduled games/matches.

 Posted game times will not be changed for personal conflicts.
 Team captains should notify the Intramural Office in advance to avoid potential scheduling conflicts for their team(s).
 This can be done through the use of a schedule request form, which is available in the Intramural Office.
 This form must be submitted to the Intramural Secretary by 4:00 PM on Thursday for the following week's schedule.